POLITICAL PARTY CAPACITY BUILDING PROGRAMME (PPCBP)

 - Transformational Leadership in Political Parties (March & April).
 This workshop introduces participants to the notions of leadership, particularly focusing on ethics and how to transform political party members into ensuring a functional and effective political party.

 - Accountable Governance of Democratic Institutions (June & July).
-This workshop introduces participants to the apparatus of the state and to vital institutions state and non-state institutions.
+This workshop introduces participants to the apparatus of the state and to vital state and non-state institutions.

 2.)
 Mentorship Programme (Feb-Nov)